 There’s also a comprehensive warranty and European roadside assistance, so just be sure to maintain it properly according to the service schedule.
 And don’t expect parts or labour to be cheap if something does go wrong out of warranty.

-However, while you do get autonomous emergency braking at city speeds, it’s a shame that you have to pay extra for lane-keeping assistance, adaptive cruise control and blind-spot monitoring, and even for traffic-sign recognition and a reversing camera, too.
+However, while you do get autonomous emergency braking at city speeds, it’s a shame that you have to pay extra for lane-keeping assistance, adaptive cruise control and blind-spot monitoring, and even for traffic-sign recognition and a reversing camera.

-Sure, you can add all of this and more – including a system that senses if the driver has become unresponsive and brings the car to a halt – but it would be reasonable to expect adaptive cruise control, lane keep assist and traffic sign recognition as standard on a car of this cost and prestige.
+Sure, you can add all of this and more – including a system that senses if the driver has become unresponsive and brings the car to a halt – but it would be reasonable to expect adaptive cruise control, lane-keep assistance and traffic-sign recognition as standard on a car of this cost and prestige.